MaryamAzimli/GameSuggester/README.md

 For now the data is correctly fetched and shown on web but not on app itself.
 It takes sometime for fetched 3 games to be shown in the home page.
 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Additional information
+- The "Get Suggestions" functionality may take approximately 1 minute and 45 seconds to complete.
+This duration is due to the time required to fetch and process the data needed to generate game suggestions.
+Please be patient while the system generates your recommendations.
+- If you notice that changes are not being reflected immediately, you may need to reload the application by pressing `r`.

 ## Get a fresh project

 When you're ready, run: